- The largest lizard in the world is the Komodo Dragon, which can weigh up to 300 pounds.

 - Lizards can live up to 50 years and vary in length from a half-inch to over 10 feet.

 Lizards can usually be seen soaking up some sun during the day, but they prefer hiding near rocks and other vegetation at night.
 Being a part of the reptile class of animals, lizards share traits such as the forked tongue of a snake and scales.
-Lizards are cold blooded and become dormant in cold weather.
+Lizards are cold-blooded and become dormant in cold weather.
 Because of this, they are most common in hot, dry areas of the world.
 Lizards use their claws to dig, climb, and defend.
 Their tails are often as long or longer than the rest of their body and are used for balance, climbing, and protection.
-If a lizard’s tail is injured or cut off, they will eventually grow a new one.
+If a lizard’s tail is injured or cut off, it will eventually grow a new one.

 Some interesting facts about lizards are: